-If you’re buying a new car you are protected by law and covered with a warranty should anything go wrong.
+If you’re buying a new car you're protected by law and covered with a warranty should anything go wrong.
 However, it’s a good idea to give the car a visual check before driving it off the lot.
 The reason being that if you spot a scratch or ding when you get it home it’s very difficult to prove it didn’t happen after you left.
 If your car is being delivered, many dealers allow no quibble returns if you're not happy with the car.

 Buying a second-hand car is a different matter.
 You’ll either be buying from a dealer or from a private seller.
 When you buy from a dealer you’ll have some protection, whereas buying privately really is a case of buyer beware.

 Many used car dealers have their vehicles independently checked, and will be members of a trade association.
 This means they will follow codes of practice and should ensure you’re in safe hands.